Commercial Space Activities

 Some companies also have announced plans to build systems to take people into orbit on a commercial basis separate from NASA's commercial crew program.
-Virgin Galactic is one.
-Another is Stratolaunch, an air-launched concept announced in December 2011 by Microsoft co-founder Paul Allen, SpaceX founder Elon Musk, and Burt Rutan, who is now retired from Scaled Composites, but was a major contributor to the SpaceShipOne effort.
+Blue Origin is focused on suborbital flights now, but plans orbital flights in the future.
+Stratolaunch is an air-launched concept announced in December 2011 by Microsoft co-founder Paul Allen, SpaceX founder Elon Musk, and Burt Rutan, who is now retired from Scaled Composites, but was a major contributor to the SpaceShipOne effort.
 In October 2014, Stratolaunch and Sierra Nevada Corporation (SNC) announced that they are considering a partnership where Stratolaunch would be used to launch SNC's Dream Chaser winged spacecraft into orbit on either crew or cargo missions.

 OTHER COMMERCIAL SPACE CONCEPTS

-In December 2012, Alan Stern, a space scientist and human spaceflight advocate, announced the formation of a new company, Golden Spike, that is selling human trips to the Moon.
+In December 2012, Alan Stern, a space scientist and human spaceflight advocate, announced the formation of a new company, Golden Spike, to sell human trips to the Moon.
 Stern is a former NASA Associate Administrator for Science.
-He and a number of other former NASA officials, including Gerry Griffin, an Apollo flight director who later was the Director of NASA's Johnson Space Center, along with former House speaker Newt Gingrich, entrepreneur Esther Dyson, and former Governor of New Mexico Bill Richarson are backers of the project.
+He and a number of other former NASA officials, including Gerry Griffin, an Apollo flight director who later was the Director of NASA's Johnson Space Center, along with former House speaker Newt Gingrich, entrepreneur Esther Dyson, and former Governor of New Mexico Bill Richardson are backers of the project.
 The group provided few details of the project at a press conference at the National Press Club on December 6, 2012, such as what rockets or spacecraft would be used.
 The cost would be $1.4 billion per mission, which would take two people to the lunar surface and back.
+As of May 2016, the company's website is no longer active.